-Know the best way to get to where you are going.
-Try not to drive around trying to pick out a familiar street or landmark.
-Get a city map and plan your trip into an unknown part of the city just as you would for a cross-country trip.

-- Try to use the freeways that rim and crisscross most large cities.
+- Know the best way to get to where you are going.
+Get a city map and plan your trip into an unknown part of the city just as you would for a cross-country trip. - Try to use the freeways that rim and crisscross most large cities.
 You'll save time and energy.
-(See the next section, "Freeway Driving.") - Treat a green light as a warning signal.
+(See the next section, "Freeway Driving.")

+Treat a green light as a warning signal.
 A traffic light is there because the corner is busy enough to need it.
-When a light turns green, and just before you start to move, check both ways for vehicles that have not cleared the intersection or may be running the red light. - Obey all posted speed limits.
-But remember that they are for ideal road, weather and visibility conditions.
-You may need to drive below the posted limit in bad weather or when visibility is especially poor. - Pull to the right (with care) and stop clear of intersections when you see or hear emergency vehicles.
+When a light turns green, and just before you start to move, check both ways for vehicles that have not cleared the intersection or may be running the red light.